Houston Breast Augmentation Surgery

 Although the FDA states that there is currently no known link between breast implants and the symptoms being experienced by women who have had them placed, there are women who believe the issues being experienced have a direct link to their breast augmentation.
 BII symptoms include cognitive issues, joint pain and chronic fatigue.
 Research continues to determine the cause of these symptoms.

-If you reside in the Houston area and you are considering breast enhancement surgery, including a breast augmentation, contact Lift Plastic Surgery to schedule your initial consultation with Dr. Shitel Patel or Dr. Tuan Truong.
-Dr. Patel and Dr. Truong are seasoned, double board-certified Plastic Surgeons who are dedicated to providing each patient with a custom-designed treatment plan.
+If you reside in the Houston area and you are considering breast enhancement surgery, including a breast augmentation, contact Lift Plastic Surgery to schedule your initial consultation with Dr. Shitel Patel.
+Dr. Patel is a seasoned, double board-certified Plastic Surgeon who is dedicated to providing each patient with a custom-designed treatment plan.

 Due to their years of experience, patients can trust the recommendations and services that the surgeons at Lift Plastic Surgery offer.

 To learn more about the breast enhancement procedures available at Lift Plastic Surgery, schedule an appointment today by calling (832) 835-1131.
-Lift Plastic Surgery’s address is 4720 Washington Avenue, Unit A, in Houston.
+Lift Plastic Surgery’s address is 4720 Washington Avenue, Unit A, in Houston, Texas.